COVID-19 Management Protocols

 ACTION PLAN FOR HIGH TEMPERATURE OR DISCOVERY OF COVID-19 SYMPTOMS

-FOR THE STUDENT OR STAFF MEMBER
+FOR ANY STUDENT OR STAFF MEMBER

 - Instruct the individual to wear a face mask.
 Provide a mask if the student or other individual does not have one.